 In late 2020, further collaboration between DMAS and other state partners was initiated in an effort to improve care coordination for youth impacted by the child welfare system.
 Representatives from VDSS, DMAS, LDSS, LCPAs, CSA, and DMAS MCOs began meeting regularly to address any gaps in care coordination, identify opportunities for training or technical assistance, identify ways to work together to support youth transitioning out of foster care, and determining ways in which the Medicaid managed care benefits can best be utilized to support youth in foster care.
 The group quickly identified a disconnect between the LDSS and DMAS MCOs in that LDSS were unaware of the additional supports which are available to children in foster care through the MCOs.
-The group recently began to develop strategies to ensure the LDSS have a better understanding of the role of the MCOs.
-After a brief hiatus, this group resumed in mid 2021 as mentioned above.
+The group began to develop strategies to ensure the LDSS have a better understanding of the role of the MCOs.
+After a brief hiatus due to the pandemic, this group resumed meeting in mid 2021.
+In 2022, this group developed information flyers to share with LDSS as well as children and families impacted by the foster care system.
+The flyers outline the many ways in which the MCO can support children and families.
+The flyers have been distributed to LDSS as well as being posted to the Foster My Future website which targets youth formerly in foster care.
+The group has also developed webinars to share vital information about MCOs that will be made available to LDSS, foster parents, adoptive parents, LCPAs and congregate care providers.

 Also in late 2020, VDSS partnered with Virginia Health Catalyst regarding adult dental benefits.
-Beginning July 1, 2021 adults in Virginia who are covered by Medicaid will now be able to access dental benefits, something that was previously unavailable.
-The Virginia Health Catalyst developed marketing materials to share with youth in foster care and attended meetings in each region with supervisors from LDSS to ensure LDSS were aware of this new benefit.
-The marketing material will be added to the Foster My Future website in an effort to share this information with youth formerly in foster care.
+Beginning July 1, 2021, adults in Virginia who are covered by Medicaid will now be able to access dental benefits, something that was previously unavailable.
+The Virginia Health Catalyst developed marketing materials to share with older youth in foster care and attended meetings in each region with supervisors from LDSS to ensure LDSS were aware of this new benefit.
+The marketing material was added to the Foster My Future website in an effort to share this information with youth formerly in foster care.

-The Oversight Of Prescription Medicines, Including Protocols For The Appropriate Use And Monitoring Of Psychotropic Medications
+The Oversight of Prescription Medicines, Including Protocols for the Appropriate Use and Monitoring of Psychotropic Medications